How to delay Windows 10 updates, like the upcoming May 2019 Update

 - You can also pause all updates, for up to 35 days, including feature updates like Windows 10 May 2019 Update.

-To pause all updates for up to 35 days, set the "Pause Updates" switch to On.
-We did this on March 31st, 2019 and all Windows 10 updates got paused until May 5th, 2019.
+To pause all updates for up to 35 days, set the "Pause updates" switch to On.
+We did this on May 22nd, and all Windows 10 updates got paused until June 26th, 2019.

 Microsoft also gives you another option to postpone significant feature updates like Windows 10 May 2019 Update, up to a year or 365 days.
-To do so, look for the drop-down list under the text that says: "A feature update includes new capabilities and improvements.
+To do so, look for the drop-down list under the text saying: "A feature update includes new capabilities and improvements.
 It can be deferred for this many days."
-Click or tap on it and choose the number of days you want to postpone the update.
+Click or tap on it and choose the number of days you want to postpone the update for.
 Then, close the Settings app.

 IMPORTANT: When you postpone updates, Windows 10 respects the settings that you make.
 However, when the postpone period ends, you can no longer pause updates again, until Windows 10 installs its latest available version, at that date.
 If you want to configure when Windows 10 is allowed to install updates and restart your PC, read: How to set when Windows 10 is allowed to install updates and restart your PC.